nashville-software-school/client-side-mastery/book-1-queen-bee/chapters/QUEEN_ITERATION.md

 Then replace the default variable names it provides with more appropriate variable names.

-* The first variable will store each queen object in the array, so `queenObject` would be appropriate
+* The first variable will store each queen object in the array, so `queen` or `queenObject` would be appropriate
-* The second variable must be the one whose value is the array, so this **must** be `queens` because that is what we named our array
+* The second variable must be the one whose value is the array, so this **must** be `queens`

 ![](./images/queen-for-of-loop.gif)